-The more you grow, the more SaaS contracts you need in place to govern the relationships with your customers and partners of all varieties.
+The more your startup grows, the more SaaS contracts you need in place to govern the relationships with your customers and partners of all varieties.

-And all your technical wizadry, sales acumen and motivational management skills simply won’t cut it – if you don’t understand how these contracts work!
+And all your technical wizardry, sales acumen, and motivational management skills simply won’t cut it – if you don’t understand how these contracts work!

 You need to make sure you’ve got the right agreements in place to help you scale your operations and your customer base, whilst protecting your business needs and legal risk.